alejmilian/portfolio/README.md

-# Project portfolio
+# Project's Portfolio

 ![Website Snapshot](doc/img/og-1200x630.png)

 Project portfolio template developed using React and Bulma to be hosted in Firebase.

----
 ## Installation and Setup

 You will need `node` and `npm` installed globally on your machine.
 Visit [Node](https://nodejs.org/en/) and [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) for more information.

-Clone down this repository by clicking the green clone or download button at the top right and copyin the url.
+Clone down this repository by clicking the green clone or download button at the top right and copy the URL.

-In your terminal, type the comman below replacing `repository` with the url you copied and `my_app` with the app name what you want:
+In your terminal, type the command below replacing `repository` with the URL you copied and `my_app` with the app name that you want:

 ```terminal
 git clone repository my_app